swentel/indieweb/README.md

 ## About this module.

 Integrates the philosophy of Indieweb in your Drupal website in a minimal way.

-For more information see https://indieweb.org/.
+For more information about indieweb, see https://indieweb.org/.

 Current functionality:

-- Webmention.io integration
+- Receive webmentions and pingbacks via Webmention.io
-- Brid.gy publishing for nodes
+- Publish content, likes via bridg.y
-- microformats for content and images
+- Microformats for content and images
 - Creating comments from 'in-reply-to'
-- Info about adding IndieAuth headers (see below)
+- IndieAuth headers
-- micropub requests
+- Micropub (experimental)
+- Microsub (extremely experimental)

+This is only the top of the iceberg, much more to come.

+## IndieWebify.me

+You can use https://indiewebify.me/ to perform initial checks to see if your site is Indieweb ready.
+It will scan for certain markup, so after you've done  the configuration with this module (and optionally more yourself), use it to make sure everything is ok.

 ## To install

 - composer require indieweb/mention-client in the root of your Drupal installation.
-- go to admin/modules and toggle 'Indieweb'.
+- go to admin/modules and toggle 'Indieweb' to enable the module.

-## Webmention.io
+## Webmentions / Webmention.io

 Webmention.io is a hosted service created to easily handle webmentions (and legacy pingbacks) on any web page.
 The module exposes an endpoint (/webmention/notify) to receive pingbacks and webmentions via this service.
 Pingbacks are also validated to make sure that the source URL has a valid link to the target.
 Webmention.io is open source so you can also host this service yourself.

 You need an account for receiving the webhooks at https://webmention.io.
-As soon as one webmention is recorded, you can set the webhook to http://your_domain/webmention/notify.
+As soon as one webmention is recorded at that service, you can set the webhook to http://your_domain/webmention/notify and enter a secret.
 Pingbacks can be done without an account, but you probably want both right :)

 Pingbacks and webmentions are stored in a simple entity type called webmentions as user 1.
 An overview of collected links is available at admin/content/webmentions.